awsdocs/aws-elemental-mediapackage-user-guide/doc_source/gs-create-asset.md

 # Step 4: Create an Asset<a name="gs-create-asset"></a>

-An asset represents the source content in AWS Elemental MediaPackage\.
-You use the MediaPackage asset to ingest file\-based videos\.
-Playback requests point to specific packaging configurations on the asset\.
+An asset resource is how MediaPackage ingests, packages, and serves VOD content\.
+The asset is associated with one or more packaging configurations\.
+Downstream devices send playback requests to specific packaging configurations on the asset\.

+AWS Elemental MediaPackage does not require that you supply any customer data\.
+There are no fields in assets where there is an expectation that you will provide customer data\.

 **To create an asset and ingest source content**